Terminology

 Distribute a point budget across options.

-• Voters assign a weight (integer, non-negative) to each option
+• Voters assign a weight (non-negative integer) to each option they want to fund

 • All weights must sum to exactly the defined budget